 Jenné Myers currently serves as the Chief Executive Officer of Chicago Cares.
 She has led her dynamic leadership team to completely reorient an established institution into a thriving, cutting-edge, emergent player in the social impact sector.
 Founded in 1991, Chicago Cares has been the city’s premier engine for volunteer mobilization for nearly 30 years.
 The organization mobilizes 20,000 volunteers annually.

-Earlier in her career, Myers served for four years as the Executive Director of Working in the Schools (WITS), a Chicago nonprofit that engages over 1,200 volunteers to promote the love of reading through one-on-one tutoring and mentoring for more than 2,000 Chicago Public Schools elementary students every year.
-Before her work at WITS, she was assistant to the chair of the Chicago Cultural Center Foundation and served as a member of the advance staff for Mayor Richard M. Daley.
+Previously, Myers was appointed as first-ever Chief Service Officer for Chicago by then-Mayor Richard M. Daley to lead Chicago’s participation in Cities of Service, a national civic initiative.
+Earlier in her career, Myers served for four years as the Executive Director of Working in the Schools (WITS).
+Prior to WITS, she was the assistant to Maggie Daley, First Lady, City of Chicago and served as a member of the advance staff for Mayor Richard M. Daley.